 If you are confident you can handle a larger group, even numbers are a good idea and avoid anyone from feeling left out.
 For smaller kids, a trundle bed can easily accommodate 4 children sleeping head-to-toe.
 It will feel like indoor camping!

-Sleepover party with lots of children can be overwhelming for small guest and their host, it takes some pretty serious coordination to get everyone fed and to bed with a smile on their face.
+A sleepover party with lots of children can be overwhelming for small guests and their host, it takes some pretty serious coordination to get everyone fed and to bed with a smile on their faces.

 5. What is the Best Timing?

 The best time to start a sleepover is later in the afternoon, that way, the children have not spent too much time together and they are super excited to have an overnight play date.
-Guest can arrive in their pj’s to cut down on bathtime admin.
+Guests can arrive in their pj’s to cut down on bathtime admin.

 Have a definite start and end time for the party.
 This keeps the occasion special and parents collect their children at a set time in the morning.